Shawnli1874/flask-sql/README.md

    - Use sufficiently complex API keys
    - Regularly rotate API keys
    - Avoid hardcoding API keys in the code

+3. Query Limits
+   - Set appropriate values for `MAX_RESULT_ROWS` and `QUERY_TIMEOUT` based on your database size and performance
+   - For large databases, consider lower values to prevent resource exhaustion

 ## 4. Deployment